 Plan Name Integration Methods Disaster Recovery Plan Both plans should be updated and maintained in accordance with the other plan's goals and strategies.
 The HMP will be consulted before any revisions or update to the disaster recovery plans are made.
 Floodplain Management Plan Austin County's floodplain regulations provide preventative measures to prevent future development in the floodplains, and it also provides corrective guidance on development in the floodplain.
-When the regulations are updated, it will be reflected the mitigation action strategy for flooding in Section 6.1 of this plan.
+Both plans will be continuously evaluated and monitored.
+Any Emergency Operations Plan updates will refer to, incorporate, and/or complement the HMP.
 Emergency Operations Plan Both plans will be continuously evaluated and monitored.
 Any Emergency Operations Plan updates will refer to, incorporate, and/or complement the HMP.
-Subdivision/Zoning Ordinance All participating jurisdictions will review their codes and propose the adoption of codes that support mitigation activities defined in the HMP when appropriate.
-Planning & Development Regulations Each participating jurisdiction has reviewed the vulnerabilities defined in the HMP and will adopt codes that support mitigation strategy and mitigation activities.
+Zoning Ordinance When zoning ordinances for participating jurisdictions are being updated, include a member of the HMC on the update team to incorporate the HMP.
+Subdivision Regulations When Subdivision Regulations for participating jurisdictions are being updated, include a member of the HMC on the update team to incorporate the HMP.
+Planning & Development Regulations, Building Codes Each participating jurisdiction has reviewed the vulnerabilities defined in the HMP and will adopt codes that support mitigation strategy and mitigation activities.
 PMT members will propose code amendments to the appropriate governing body, following to process to amend codes in the jurisdiction, and document any regulation amendments to be included in the HMP update.
 Annual Budget Austin County and each participating jurisdiction will review their annual budget each year for opportunities to fund their highest priority mitigation actions.
-Flood Damage Prevention Ordinance When the plan is updated or revised, the PMT will propose the adoption of codes that support mitigation strategy and mitigation activities.
+Flood Damage Prevention Ordinance When Flood Damage Prevention Ordinances for participating jurisdictions are being updated, include a member of the HMC on the update team to incorporate and complement the HMP.
 Capital Improvements Plan Jurisdictions will review their capital improvements plan for projects that can also serve as natural hazard mitigation infrastructure.
 The CIP will be updated with project schedules and policies that support the implementation of each jurisdiction's highest priority projects.